 Departments will be eligible to receive $10,000 in funding to cover a three-credit course release for faculty who participate in the UDL Fellows Program.
 Faculties will be asked to commit in-kind support of a staff member to participate fully in this professional development program as a core project team member, to work closely with faculty on a funded UDL redesign project.

 The 2024 Faculty Fellows Program is limited to 15 project teams from the UBC Vancouver campus.
-Nominations for the Program will be made by the Associate Deans Academic.
+Nominations for the Program will be made by the Associate Dean (Academic or Students), Principal or their delegate.
 Each Faculty will be asked to nominate a project team with a description of the course being proposed for a UDL redesign and a rationale for why the project team and the course have been nominated for the UDL Fellows Program.

-All project teams who participate in the UDL Fellows Program will commit to implementing UDL approaches in the identified course during the 2024/25 academic year (i.e., Winter Session 1 starting September 2024 or Winter Session 2 starting January 2025)
+All project teams who participate in the UDL Fellows Program will commit to participating in a series of UDL Fellows Program workshops (hybrid and in-person) between May and August 2024.
+During this period, the teams will collaborate to develop and put into action UDL strategies in their in their course design and teaching and learning practices, with a focus on courses and projects that will be offered during the 2024/25 academic year (i.e., Winter Session 1 starting September 2024 or Winter Session 2 starting January 2025).

 - September 2023: UDL Fellows Program is announced as a Special Call as part of the 2024 Small TLEF funding round